 Sharing Our Stories

-With every gift, there is a story that can be told.
-Through your support of Strathmore, you joined many arts supporters in pledging a promise to promote artistic innovation, enhance educational opportunity, foster partnerships, cultivate creativity, and boost community engagement.
-Through your support, you have encouraged the exploration of new opportunities, and we are pleased to share with you a few of our favorite highlights from the season.
+With every gift, there is a story to be told.
+Through your support of Strathmore, you join a group of devoted art supporters who seek to promote artistic innovation, enhance educational opportunity, foster partnerships, cultivate creativity, and boost community engagement.
+Your gift encourages the exploration of new opportunities, and we are pleased to share with you a few of our favorite highlights from the season.

 We rely on charitable gifts from individuals to sustain and expand our visual and performing arts experiences and arts education programs.
 Your gift will foster incredible social impact by allowing Strathmore to remain a strong and vibrant resource in your community.